 However petty high school issues quickly become the least of their worries.
 On the day Sally returns a young boy is murdered in the cemetery.
 Sally begins seeing the ghost of Martha, the girl who died again.
 People begin acting very oddly and talking about the end of days.
 Sally begins finding hints that she might not be who she thinks she is.
 And oddest of all, Zoe asks for her help.

-For a first time director, Comparetto actually handles this pretty well.
+For a first-time director, Comparetto actually handles this pretty well.
 Ghost In The Graveyard isn’t perfect, it suffers from a slow start and some clunky dialogue.
-But once it picks up it moves fast enough and sure enough that you don’t question whats going on.
+But once it picks up it moves fast enough and sure enough that you don’t question what’s going on.
 At least not until the final voice over which sounds like it escaped from a faith-based drama.
 That should have been cut, it’s heavy-handed in just the way the rest of the film avoids being.

 Ghost In The Graveyard features some very atmospheric camerawork, especially of the graveyard itself.
 Several of the last act’s night scenes reminded me of Frank LaLoggia’s underrated Fear No Evil.
-Which might be intentional as it deals with potential Armageddon in a high school setting as well.
+This might be intentional as it deals with potential Armageddon in a high school setting as well.

 Rounding out the film’s pluses are good supporting performances by familiar faces such as Royce Johnson (Sgt.
 Brett Mahoney in several of Netflix’s Marvel Comics adaptations) as the town’s sheriff, Joseph D’Onofrio as his deputy and Maria Olsen (Krampus Origins, Marrtown) in another enjoyably sinister role.